vulnerless/apple-reverse-engineering/readme.md

 }
 ```

-### `function u(e)` - Compression and Hashing Orchestrator
+### `function compressAndHash(rawFingerprintString)` - Compression and Hashing Orchestrator

 This is the main function that processes the final fingerprint string, turning it into the compact `F` value.
 It performs a four-step process:

-1.  **Dictionary Compression:** It takes the raw fingerprint string `e` and iterates through a predefined list of common substrings (the `b` array).
+1.  **Dictionary Compression:** It takes the raw fingerprint string `rawFingerprintString` and iterates through a predefined list of common substrings (the `compressionDictionary ` array).
 Each found substring is replaced with a single, non-printable character.
 This significantly shortens the string.
-2.  **Data Encoding:** The newly compressed string is passed to `function c()`, which encodes it into a custom Base64-like format using a Huffman-style table (the `g` map).
+2.  **Data Encoding:** The newly compressed string is passed to `function compressAndHash()`, which encodes it into a custom Base64-like format using a Huffman-style table (the `huffmanTable` map).
 3.  **Checksum Hashing:** It calculates a 16-bit checksum/hash of the **original, uncompressed** fingerprint string using a series of bitwise operations (shifts and XORs).
 4.  **Final Combination:** This 16-bit checksum is encoded into a 3-character string.
 The final `F` value is created by concatenating the encoded data from step 2 with this 3-character checksum.
 The result is a compact, integrity-checked string.